microsoft/vscode-docs/docs/java/java-editing.md

 ### Generate `toString()`

-`toString()` can also be generated with the new source action.
-Customization is also possible with the check list of all the member variables.
+There is a new source action to generate the `toString()` method.
+Customization is possible with a check list of all the member variables.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-editing/generate-tostring.mp4" type="video/mp4">